Peer Review Policy

 Peer Review

-Diyala Journal of Engineering Sciences applies double-blind review, which means neither authors nor reviewers know each other’s name or affiliations throughout the peer-review process.
-If the manuscript passes the initial screening, it will be assigned to a section editor who will assess scientific eligibility and recommend reviewers within the scope of the article to the Editor-in-Chief.
-Editor-in-Chief will assign the manuscript to at least two independent experts for review, who may include, but not necessarily, a member of the editorial board or a suggested reviewer by the author(s).
-Based on the title and abstract of the manuscript, the assigned reviewers may accept or reject involving in the review process.
+If the manuscript passes the initial screening, it will be assigned to a Section Editor, who will assess its scientific suitability and recommend appropriate reviewers within the scope of the manuscript to the Editor-in-Chief.
+The Editor-in-Chief will then assign the manuscript to at least two independent expert reviewers.
+Reviewers may include members of the Editorial Board or external specialists in the relevant field.
+Reviewers suggested by the author(s) may be considered, but they are not guaranteed to be invited and will be screened for potential conflicts of interest before any invitation is sent.
+Based on the title and abstract of the manuscript, invited reviewers may accept or decline the review invitation.

 Accept